Coronavirus: German company BioNTech says its vaccine is 90% effective | DW | 09.11.2020

 A vaccine jointly developed by German company BioNTech and Pfizer has proven to be 90% effective at preventing COVID-19 infections, according to phase 3 trials.

-German company BioNTech and its US partner Pfizer announced on Monday that early results from ongoing phase 3 trials showed that their vaccine was 90% effective in preventing COVID-19 infections.
+German company BioNTech and its US partner Pfizer announced on Monday that early results from ongoing Phase III trials showed that their vaccine was 90% effective in preventing COVID-19 infections.

+The statement from the two companies is the first release of successful data from a large-scale trial of coronavirus vaccines.

 If substantiated, the Pfizer BioNTech vaccine would be a breakthrough in the fight against the coronavirus pandemic.

-BioNTech's CEO Ugur Sahin told Reuters that: "We should be more optimistic that the immunisation effect can last for at least a year."
+BioNTech's CEO Ugur Sahin told Reuters that: "We should be more optimistic that the immunization effect can last for at least a year."

-"The first set of results from our Phase 3 Covid-19 vaccine trial provides the initial evidence of our vaccine's ability to prevent Covid-19," Pfizer chairman and CEO Albert Bourla said in a statement.
+"The first set of results from our Phase III COVID-19 vaccine trial provides the initial evidence of our vaccine's ability to prevent COVID-19," Pfizer chairman and CEO Albert Bourla said in a statement.

 Analysis of the experimental vaccine trials appeared to effectively prevent infection in participants "without prior evidence of SARS-Cov-2 infection," the joint statement said.